 One particularly troublesome workmanship issue is the failure to get the flooring up close enough to the tub to allow caulk to make a good seal.
 In fact, caulking may not be done at all!
 Either way, this allows water to reach the subflooring – which is usually wood – every time a shower or bath is taken.
 Soon enough, the floor will rot.
 The same thing is true wherever any two surfaces don’t get properly sealed.

-For these reasons and more, it’s important to always hire a professional for a bathroom renovation.
-AT RWC, we have decades of combined experience and will not make these errors.
+To avoid this DIY bathroom renovation guide of mistakes and extra costs, it’s important to always hire a professional for when you want a bathroom makeover.
+At RWC, we have decades of combined experience and will not make these errors.
 Give us a call to get the job done right.